Harmonica-Men/Astro-Quiz/README.md

 ## UX

-Because this a multiple question method.
+Because this is a multiple-choice question method.
-(A multiple choice item consists of a problem, known as the stem, and a list of suggested solutions, known as alternatives.)
+(A multiple-choice item consists of a problem, known as the stem, and a list of suggested solutions, known as alternatives.)

-The user knows at forehand at least one choise is correct.
+The user knows in advance that at least one choice is correct.
-Even with dutectieve reasoning the answers can be gueste of witch there is only one best answer.
+Even with deductive reasoning, the answers can be guessed because there is only one best answer.

-There actual counters build in to keep track of the correct and incorrect answers also the questions that are unanswerd are counted.
+There are actual counters built in to keep track of the correct and incorrect answers, and the questions that are unanswered are counted.

 ## user story

-In classical game play of multiple-choise, points are granted to correct answers and if answers are wrong points can be pentaltied.
+In classical multiple-choice game play, points are granted for correct answers, and if answers are wrong, points can be penalized.
-When answers are not given there are points to be gain.
+When answers are not given, there are points to be gained.

 ## Features/Heading

-The answer are embbeded into multple-choise buttons to give a more smooth user experience
+The answers are embedded into multiple-choice buttons to give a more smooth user experience

-As extra feature socails are build in to external links and others media platforms.
+As an extra feature, social media links are built into external links and other media platforms.

 ## wireframe